billybrewster/blog/content/arctic/spine2024/index.md

 This race was different, self sufficiency was the key.
 There were 3 checkpoints en-route where we would have access to a drop bag and be provided with hot water and fuel resupply but that was it.
 Sleeping would be outside in our tents as it would be anywhere else on the trail.

-The route wasn’t flat either, it went through several mountain ranges rising up to 1150 metres at its highest point.
+The route wasn’t flat either, it went through several mountain ranges rising up to 1150 metres at its highest point with about 24,000ft of climbing.
 Some of the route would be on snowmobile trails but most of it wouldn’t so breaking trail was a real possibility.
+At this time of the year we would have more than 16 hours of darkness each day to contend with.

 There was no data from previous races to draw from – no previous competitors to compare notes or race strategies, no Facebook groups full of advice (maybe that’s not such a bad thing), no idea if the race was even possible.